-In calculating the requirements for car parking for non-residential uses reference should also be made to the special provisions in Section E1.8, which identify circumstances where the requirements may vary in regards to:
+In calculating the room.

+made to the special provisions in Section E1.8, which identify circumstances where the requirements may vary in regards to:

 - items of environmental heritage;

 - mixed use developments;

 - certain business zoned land in Paddington;

 - business zoned land in Double Bay; and

 - development for a health care professional in certain parts of Woollahra.